Your Guide to Moving to Chicago

 Overall, Chicago is about 7% safer than other U.S. cities.
 Chicago has an overall crime rate of 43 per 1,000 residents, which is higher than the average for similarly-sized cities, according to Neighborhood Scout.
 But these numbers only give a brief snapshot of safety in the city.
 For a more detailed look at crime by district, you can view statistics from the Chicago Police Department.

 How do I get around Chicago?

-Chicago is known around the world for its elevated train system, known by locals as the “L.” The Chicago Transit Authority operates the train system, which offers some 140 stations throughout the city and suburbs.
+Chicago is known around the world for its elevated train system, known by locals as the “L.” The Chicago Transit Authority operates the train system, which offers over 140 stations throughout the city and suburbs.

 But there are many other ways to get around Chi-town, including taxis, rideshares, or bike rentals.
 Rideshare services like Uber and Lyft are widely available, but they will cost you.
 Topping out at $3.00 per ride, Chicago is home to the highest tax in the country on rideshare services, with a tiered structure that charges based on where you get picked up and where you’re going.

 Then, of course, there is always the option of owning a car — but be forewarned, the city has an average commute of 37 minutes.
 Chicago has a relatively high percentage of households that own cars, with only 27.5% of households going without.